Ko11e/Bogardens-blacksmith/README.md

   - To convert some images from jpg or png to web format, we used [Convertio](https://convertio.co/jpg-webp/).
 - Tinyjpg
   - Used https://tinyjpg.com/ to compress the size of the images.
+- Colorspace
+  - To find a color palate for the website colorspace was used.
 - Favicon.io
   - Favicon files were made at https://favicon.io/favicon-converter/
 - balsamiq